myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > Broadcast Date: June 19, 2022
 >
-> Source: A Wallet Found Floating Between Two Planks
+> Source: A wallet found floating between two planks.
 >
 > Subject: I worked to eat, then forgot to eat.
 >